Louis Gugy: Early life

-Known as Louis Gugy, he was born in 1770 at Paris.
-He was the son of Colonel Barthélemy Gugy (1737-1797), and his Swiss-French Huguenot wife, Jeanne Elizabeth Teissier de la Tour (who died at an advanced age in Montreal), the granddaughter of Antoine de Teissier (b.1667), 1st Baron of Marguerittes in the Languedoc.
+Known as Louis Gugy, he was born in Paris in 1770.
+He was the son of Colonel Barthélemy Gugy (1737–1797) and his Swiss-French Huguenot wife, Jeanne Elizabeth Teissier de la Tour (who died at an advanced age in Montreal), the granddaughter of Antoine de Teissier (b.1667), 1st Baron of Marguerittes in the Languedoc.
 Though Swiss and the son of an officer in the Dutch service, Louis's father had joined the armies of the King of France.
 He served with distinction, was knighted, and at the breaking out of the French Revolution, was Colonel commandant of the 2nd Regiment of Swiss Guards in the French Royal Service, that corps being the personal bodyguards of King Louis XVI during the revolution.

 As a young man, Louis served in France as a Lieutenant under his father during the revolution.
 Following the overthrow of the King Louis XVI, both father and son were offered advancement in the French revolutionary army, and most brilliant prospects were held out to them.
 They declined these offers, and Louis' father had the honor of marching his regiment from Paris back to Switzerland without losing a man.
 Considering that the elder Gugy's men were disarmed, exposed to all manner of seductions, supplied by wine and allured by women, this feat certainly indicated the respect and regard in which he was held.

 On reaching the Swiss Frontier, the elder Gugy found himself penniless.
 Resolving to sell his horses, he requested that a non-commissioned officer of his regiment enquire for purchasers.
 One of the interested parties was a French cavalry officer, but Louis Gugy interceded before the purchase of one of the horses could go ahead, revealing to his father that the purchaser was none other than Jérôme Pétion de Villeneuve, the servant at the inn of Varennes who had recognised and betrayed King Louis XVI.
 In an outburst of ruthless loyalty, and costing himself the price of a horse, the elder Gugy shot the animal so that it could never fall into the hands of a traitor, a trait that he detested.